Liad Shoham: Books

-Yigal Lavie is convicted in the murder of Galia Alon, a young woman found dead in Tel Aviv seashore, and sentenced to Life imprisonment.
+Yigal Lavie is convicted in the murder of Galia Alon, a young woman found dead on the Tel Aviv seashore, and sentenced to Life imprisonment.
 After sixteen years behind bars, his daughter, Dana Lavie, appeals for retrial.
-She turns to Rubi Berger, a public deadener.
+She turns to Rubi Berger, a public defender.
 Berger accepts the challenge, despite knowing that the police and State Attorney despise retrials, due to their unwilling to admit mistakes.